 President and CEO, Nokia

-Data traffic powered by third generation (3G) services grew at 146 per cent in India during 2013, higher than the global average that saw use double, according to an MBit Index study by Nokia Siemens Networks (NSN).
-The data consumed per subscriber for 3G is 532 megabytes (MB), against 146 MB for second generation (2G).
+Data traffic powered by third-generation (3G) services grew at 146 per cent in India in 2013, higher than the global average, according to an MBit Index study by Nokia Siemens Networks (NSN).

 Disclaimer: This information has been collected through secondary research and IBEF is not responsible for any errors in the same.

 India is the third growing mobile application market in the world with over 9,000 application development companies.India is set to become one of the ...